 A list of authors was generated for AES conferences from 2012-2019 (inclusive) using the conference proceedings available online.
 For each author in the generated list, gender is determined via a multi-step process where self identified pronoun of the author takes priority.
 If this step doesn’t produce a result, several subsequent steps are employed.
 If no gender can be determined, the entry is labelled as ‘Unknown’.

+Select the dataset range of interest.
+2012-2016 aligns with the data discussed in the IEEE paper.
 Hover over the bars to see the numerical breakdown for each result.
 Click on the legend labels (Non-binary, Unknown, Female, Male) to re-order the results by that label.

 Please use a modern browser with JavaScript enabled to see the interactive results.